component/swipe/Readme.md

 # swipe

   Carousel component with touch / swipe support.
+Try it out the [demo](http://component.github.com/carousel/) in your browser or on your device.

 ## Installation